raidancampbell/spotify-playlist-lookup/README.md

 And see server logs with `docker-compose logs -f`

-New migration can be run with `docker-compose exec web flask db migrate -m "reason for migration"` (containers need to be running)
+New migration can be run with `docker-compose exec web flask db migrate -m "reason for migration"` (containers need to be running).
+Initial setup will be `docker-compose exec web flask db upgrade`